MateiMadalina/What-Should-I-Do/README.md

 ### Technologies Used:

-I utilized the following technologies to create Cinemagic:
+I utilized the following technologies:

 - **Node.js**: A runtime environment for server-side JavaScript execution.
 - **Express.js**: Backend development, creating APIs and database interactions.